 On August 18, 2013, I suddenly felt dizzy.
 It had been a nice Sunday afternoon.
-I remember what I was wearing: a mauve colored peasant blouse and white pedal pusher pants.
 I remember that the sun was shining through the dining room windows and my cats were curled up on the couch.
 It had been a good day, because I had spent the day in prayer.
-I fasted for eight hours that day.
-Only eight hours.
-I had fasted several times before, for more than 24 hours on a few occasions, and never had a problem.
-This day was different.

-So rising up off my knees on that beautiful August day, after such an earnest day of prayer, left me feeling an incredible resolve.
-I remember how free I felt.
-I remember how much lighter I felt.
-And that’s when I decided to break my fast and eat.
-I simply went to the refrigerator and a sense of the dizziness hit me.
+But on this beautiful August day in 2013, after such an earnest day of prayer, I felt an incredible resolve.
+I felt free.
+I felt lighter.
+And that’s when I decided to have a bite to eat.
+I simply went to the refrigerator and a sense of dizziness hit me.
 The next time I opened my eyes my view of the world, my attitude towards God and people, and the things I treasured most in my life, were forever altered.

-For anyone who’s ever fainted, you know something is off because your world begins to shake a bit.
-Although I’ve never experienced an earthquake, I imagine the quaking I felt in my body would be likened to a tremor.
-Sometime later I opened my eyes.
-My whole body was tingling.
-Nothing below my shoulders moved, no matter how hard I tried.
-All I could see was ceiling five tiles and I felt completely disoriented.
-Somewhere between the refrigerator and the floor I had fallen backwards, probably hit the stove handle just right to snap the C4 vertebrae in my neck.
+For anyone who’s ever fainted, you know something is off because your world begins to shake.
+I’ve never experienced an earthquake, but I imagine the quaking I felt in my body would be likened to a tremor.
+Sometime later I opened my eyes and my whole body was tingling.
+Nothing below my shoulders moved.
+All I could see were ceiling tiles and I felt completely disoriented.
+Somewhere between the refrigerator and the floor I had fallen backwards and snapped the C3/C4 vertebrae in my neck.

-I knew I was paralyzed.
-I remember thinking to myself, okay – this is how it is.
+I immediately knew I was paralyzed.
+I thought to myself, okay – this is how it is.
 I was in and out of consciousness for the next day and a half.
-When I was awake, I spent time praying and reciting Scriptures that I had memorized for challenging life moments.
-Although I never expected a life moment like this one.
+When I was awake, I spent time praying and reciting bible passages that I had memorized for challenging life moments – although I never expected a life moment like this one.
 And please don’t think I’m a spiritual giant.
 I was terrified, and this was all I knew to do.
 My coworker came the morning of the second day with the police.
-The door was broken down and I was found laying on the kitchen floor.
-Close to death.
+The door was broken down and I was found lying on the kitchen floor, close to death.

 Prior to the fall I had just returned from a vacation in Cancun a few months earlier and had kept up my tan via the tanning bed.
-My hair was streaked with blonde from being in the Mexican sunshine and $200 highlights at the salon.
+My hair was streaked with blonde from the Mexican sunshine and $200 highlights at the salon.
 I worked out.
 I took walks.
 I had been athletic most of my life and so I was fit and muscular.
-I had a closet full of clothes, a bunch of new furniture because I had just moved, a new car, many friends, and a close-knit family.
+I had a closet full of clothes, a bunch of new furniture, a new car, friends, and a close-knit family.

-I seemed to have it all together on the outside, but inside I was groaning.
-I felt a yearning that could not be satisfied.
-Unbeknownst to the world, I was at the bottom of a dark spiritual well and didn’t know how to climb out, and I wouldn’t ask for help.
-Little did I know I was getting ready to take a journey with God that would teach me how to claw out of that well, inch by inch.
-When I woke up in the ICU a few days later, I suddenly had a desperate need for support from friends and family and a relationship with God.
-Thus I began my journey of physical, spiritual, and emotional healing.
+I seemed to have it all together on the outside, but inside I was empty.
+Unbeknownst to the world, I was at the bottom of a dark pit and didn’t know how to climb out.
+And I wouldn’t ask for help.
+Little did I know I was getting ready to take a journey with God that would teach me how to claw out of that pit and live victoriously.
+When I woke up in the ICU a few days later, I suddenly had a desperate need for friends and family and a relationship with God.

-After a long hospitalization, I went to live in a nursing facility.
+After a long hospitalization, I moved into a nursing facility.
 My family members didn’t feel they could provide adequate care so this was the only alternative.
 After having such a carefree, independent, active lifestyle, I was suddenly completely dependent on the nursing staff to live.

 Prior to the accident, I was on only one medication.
-Now I have to swallow 20 pills throughout the day.
-The staff is responsible for everything.
-They take care of my hygiene.
-They dress me.
-They exercise me.
-They lift me in something like a human forklift to put me in my wheelchair.
-For some reason it makes me humiliated to be lifted in that thing.
-At the end of the day, I am put in bed.
+In my new normal I swallowed 20+ pills throughout the day.
+The staff was responsible for everything.
+They took care of my personal hygiene.
+They dressed me.
+They exercised me.
+To move me from the bed to the wheelchair they had to use something like a human forklift.
+Even today, I hate being lifted in that thing.